Techwaste/try-deploying-model/README.md

 ### 3. To run the [main.py](main.py) sky classification model

+#### Note that you need to have model.h5 to run this api

+You can get it through this [link](https://drive.google.com/file/d/1U5B9TSl6RXTBzL6mXsMwE2sbpeMMVnZI/view?usp=sharing) or run the [download.py](download.py) file

-To access the model, go to this [link](https://drive.google.com/file/d/1U5B9TSl6RXTBzL6mXsMwE2sbpeMMVnZI/view?usp=sharing), note that you should put your model under the `model/sky_classification.h5` path
+Note that you should name your model with `model.h5` or simply change the model path in the script

 ```bash
 uvicorn main:app --reload